Solistra/rvpacker/README.md

 ... dependencies will be handled automatically.

-**Windows Users:** If `gem install rvpacker` complains about being unable to install psych, try downloading the rvpacker source and doing `bundle install`.
+**Windows Users:** If `gem install rvpacker` complains about being unable to install psych, download the rvpacker source, `gem install bundler`, and run `bundle install` from the project directory.
 That, for some reason, works.
-(Don't ask me, I think ruby is retarded here.) *Alternatively*, you can [download the Ruby DevKit](http://rubyinstaller.org/downloads) and install it by following [these instructions](https://github.com/oneclick/rubyinstaller/wiki/Development-Kit) - this works for lots of users, but not for me personally, so you may still wind up having to do the bundle install trick.
+(Don't ask me, I think ruby is retarded here.)
+It is possible to install Psych 2.0.0, but the "stock" version lacks some [necessary YAML generation tweaks](https://github.com/akesterson/rvpacker/blob/master/README.md#psych-200-dependency).

 Usage
 =====